JAWS & NVDA: Introduction to Thunderbird

 Once that contact is open, you will be on the “First Name” field.
 Simply press the “Tab key” to move from field to field to hear each part of the contacts.
 If you need to go backwards, simply “Shift + Tab key” to move up the contact.
 While you are moving around, you can also edit the contact information too.
 So, be mindful when moving around and only press the keys you need to.
 Once you are completed viewing or editing a contact, you can simply press the “Esc key”.
 However, you would be focused on the field you are on, so you will need to press the “Esc key” twice to close the contact.
 You will then be focused back on the Table that list all your contacts.

-Lastly there is a list of different Address Book that is offered.
+Lastly there is a list of different Address Books that is offered.
 If you press the “Shift F6 key” twice you will land on”treeview Address Book”.
-Here is where Thunderbird also offer different ways to save your contacts.
-If you have followed the directions in “Thunderbird Setup”, there was a setting to change the default Address Book.
+Here is where Thunderbird also offers different ways to save your contacts.
+If you has followed the directions in “Thunderbird Setup”, there was a setting to change the default Address Book.
 If this setting have been changed, then your default will be “Address Book”.
 This is the synced saved addresses that will sync up with your email provider.
 However in this section, if you move up or down the list, you will also see “All Address Book, Personal Address Book, and Local Address Book”.
 The Local address book means that email will be saved on this computer and nowhere else.
 This means that this area all address will not sync up with your email provider.
 I am simply explaining this due to there are other ways to save your contacts in different sections.
 But if you changed the default setting to “Address Book”, it is unlikely that you will need to move to this section for anything.

 Managing Contacts